Skip to main content

 Frequently Asked Questions

-One Turn Kill is a strategy game.
+One Turn Kill is a strategy game with anime and science fiction themes.

 One Turn Kill is available on PC and Windows.